SummaryRead the full fact sheet

 Hepatitis means ‘inflammation of the liver’.
-Hepatitis B (also referred to as hep B) is caused by the hepatitis B virus (HBV) and is a viral infection that can lead to serious illness or death.
+Hepatitis B (also referred to as hep B) is caused by the hepatitis B virus (HBV) and is an infection that can lead to serious .
 The virus is found in blood and, to a lesser degree, in body fluids such as semen and vaginal secretions.

 Symptoms of hepatitis B

 Some people who are infected with the hepatitis B virus have mild, flu-like symptoms and some do not become sick at all.
-Children who are infected are less likely to have symptoms than adults, but the consequences for children can be more serious.
+Children who are infected are less likely to have an illness or get sick after getting hepatitis B than adults.
+(However, the health consequences for people who were infected with hepatitis B in childhood can be more serious in the long term.)

 In more severe cases, hepatitis B can cause:

 - Loss of appetite.

 - Nausea and vomiting.

 - Pain in the liver (under the right ribcage).

 - Jaundice (the eyes and skin become yellow).